-Humidity: Moderate to high humidity.
+Humidity: Moderate to high (around 50% relative humidity).
 To raise humidity, place the plant on a tray of wet pebbles.
 This plant also loves to be misted with room-temperature water.
 It makes an ideal terrarium plant.

 Propagation: Take 3 in (7.5 cm) stem tip cuttings in spring or summer.
 Cut the stem just below a node -- the place where a leaf is attached.
 Place the cut end in moist potting mix and cover the plant with a plastic bag to retain humidity.
 Cuttings root easily in a month.